-- An F grade is reported if a student fails the remediation attempt. - An F grade is reported if a student is terminated from the clerkship for severely poor clinical performance or receives an overall fail on the performance. - Termination of clinical performance automatically results in an F grade for the entire clerkship/elective and is referred to the Student Promotion Committee for appropriate action according to the Academic Policy Manual, including placing the student on academic probation. - An F grade is reported for failure of the Patient Centered Medicine or Topics in Clinical Medicine courses.
+• An F grade is reported if a student fails the remediation attempt.

+- An F grade is reported if a student is terminated from the clerkship for severely poor clinical performance. - Termination of clinical performance automatically results in an F grade for the entire clerkship/elective and is referred to the Student Promotion Committee for appropriate action according to the Academic Policy Manual. - An F grade is reported for failure of the Patient Centered Medicine or Topics in Clinical Medicine courses.